exactphilosophy-net/post-computer-modern/README.md

-[*] 28 Nov 2025: I just noticed that things might be much simpler, namely base the OpenType fonts on “the canonical Type 1 versions of the Computer Modern family of fonts” contained in the [amsfonts package](https://www.ctan.org/pkg/amsfonts), i.e. translate the Type 1 fonts to OpenType fonts and then just “reassemble” to fonts Unicode characters, but to be seen.
+[*] 28 Nov 2025: I just noticed that things might be much simpler, namely base the OpenType fonts on “the canonical Type 1 versions of the Computer Modern family of fonts” contained in the [amsfonts package](https://www.ctan.org/pkg/amsfonts), i.e. translate the Type 1 fonts to OpenType fonts and then just “reassemble” to fonts with Unicode characters, but to be seen.